edugca/xlRcode/README.md

 - Improvement: the R datatype Sys.Date is now displayed in the format 'YYYY-mm-dd' in the console.
 It was being displayed as an integer.
 - Improvement: new function XLRDATE allows the user to convert dates from Excel to R and vice-versa.
 - Improvement: new functionality allows the user to automatically convert R functions into Excel Lambda ones; the button "Make it Lambda" was added to the Ribbon tab.
-- Improvement: functions will not recalculate if the function wizard is open.
+- Improvement: functions will not recalculate if the Function Wizard is open.
 This avoids long waitings and freezing in case of very slow calculations.
 - Improvement: registering/logging of Excel calls to xlRcode is optional now.
 It was added a checkbox to the SetUp form to control this.
 When disabled (default), it should improve speed.
 - Improvement: the button "Reload scripts" was added to the Ribbon tab.
 - Improvement: when button "Calculate range" is pressed, a message is displayed at Excel's Status Bar while calculating.